c3d/xl/doc/HANDBOOK_1-syntax.md

     INFIX 290 <=>
 ```

-> **NOTE** This syntax is intended to work also when the syntax is
+> **NOTE** Extending the syntax is intended to also work also in a
-> specified in a module.
-This means that an `import` statement can
+> module.
+This means that an `import` statement can alter the syntax
-> alter the syntax in your source code.
-This is, however, rarely
+> in your source code.
+This is, however, rarely recommended.
-> recommended.
+> Also, importing a syntax extension does not presently work.

 ## Making the syntax easy for humans